hoffmangroup/segtools/doc/segtools.rst

 .. program:: segtools-feature-distance

-**segtools-feature-distance [OPTIONS] SEGMENTATION ANNOTATIONS...**

-This command takes a segmentation and one or more annotation files and prints the distance from each segment to the nearest annotation in each file.
+This command takes a segmentation and one or more annotations files and prints the distance from each segment to the nearest annotation in each file.
 Results are printed in tab-delimited format on stdout::